OpenGestureControl/Desktop/README.md

 OpenGestureControl Desktop is an application for Linux which interacts with the BBC micro:bit to give handprothesis users the ability to control their desktop computer using gestures.

 ## How to use
 Ensure you have at least one module (see [our GitHub org](https://github.com/OpenGestureControl/)) in ``~/.config/opengesturecontrol/modules/<module_name>``.
-Flash our firmware onto a micro:bit (repo coming soon) and connect the micro:bit using the Bluetooth dialog.
+Flash [our firmware](https://github.com/OpenGestureControl/micro-bit) onto a micro:bit and connect the micro:bit using the Bluetooth dialog.
 Hold button A to open the pie menu.
 At this point, move your microbit in the direction of the option you want to select.
 Release button A to close the pie menu.

 ## Module development
 See [MODULE_DEVELOPMENT.md](MODULE_DEVELOPMENT.md).